 - How have your life experiences since high school affected your educational goals?
 What have you learned about yourself?

 - What are your reasons for transferring or returning to college?
-Are you continuing on after military service or time away from school, transitioning from a two-year college, or moving from one four-year college to another?
+Are you continuing your education after military service or time away from school, transitioning from a two-year college, or moving from one four-year college to another?

 - What problems do you want to research or solve with your intended major and degree?

 - What new opportunities are you hoping to explore, academic or otherwise?